 Let's take a look at a few innovative VR and AR solutions in the wild:

 National Gallery of Prague

-Many use VR to transport museum visitors into another place visually.
-But what if you can't see?
-The National Gallery of Prague launched “Touching Masterpieces,” a campaign that actually lets visitors "touch" work like Michelangelo’s David, Venus de Milo and the bust of Nefertiti using haptic Avatar VR gloves.
+VR can be used to transport museum visitors into "another place" visually.
+But what if a visitor cannot see?
+The National Gallery of Prague launched “Touching Masterpieces,” a campaign that actually lets visitors "touch" work like Michelangelo’s David, Venus de Milo, and the bust of Nefertiti using haptic Avatar VR gloves.

 Detroit Institute of Arts

 The Detroit Institute of Arts' "Lumin" uses Google’s Tango technology to provide visitors with new, in-depth ways to engage with objects in the collection.
 The DIA is the first art museum in the world to integrate this 3-D mapping and smartphone augmented reality (AR) technology into a public mobile tour.

 "Plaster ReCast" is an augmented reality app designed in collaboration with Carnegie Mellon University's Entertainment Technology Center that helps visitors better engage with the CMOA’s huge architectural plaster cast collection.
 The app allows visitors to see 3D renderings of the plaster casts up close and view models of the original building to which it belonged.